adityaswarupparida/mira-agent/README.md

 2. Complete the backend CRUD with postgres - Done
 3. Load basic faqs initially - Done
 4. Send response to agent from backend - Done
+5. Implement timeout - Done
-5. Test e2e with agent and backend
+6. Test e2e with agent and backend - Done
-6. Connect and finish the Frontend
+7. Connect and finish the Frontend
-7. Test e2e with frontend
+8. Test e2e with frontend